swelljoe/perl-Term-Spinner-Color/README.md

 less likely to work on Windows shells than the stuff I'm already using.

 Requires tput for the run\_ok method to figure out the term column width.

+I have no idea how to write tests for this, so there's only a placeholder test.